hockeybuggy/hockeybuggy.com/about.md

 ## Colophon

 This site is open source at [github][GITHUB].
-If you find a typo or issue with this website please let me know by either [creating a github issue][GITHUB-ISSUE] or by sending me an email.
+If you find a typo or any issue with this website please let me know by either [creating a github issue][GITHUB-ISSUE] or by sending me an email.

 The site is built using the static site generator [Jekyll][JEKYLL].
-I am a pretty big fan of it and am proud to have contributed to the project with a simple documentation fix.
+I am a pretty big fan and it keeps getting better.

 [UOG]: http://www.socs.uoguelph.ca/
 [CBC]: http://campbigcanoe.ca